 Nexus learners follow the HL courses across all subjects until Nov of Year 12 when they are then guided to make the most appropriate choices depending on their progress and strengths.

-Learners who do not wish to study the Full Diploma can opt to take the Partial Diploma (individual Certificates) Taking IB Certificates is similar to taking AP courses.
+Learners who do not wish to study the Full Diploma can opt to take the Partial Diploma (individual Certificates) Taking IB Certificates is similar to taking AP (Advance Programme) courses.

 - The Extended Essay